 Anti-Inflammatory Dinners for the Whole Family:

 - Simple Stir fry.
 This is my husband’s favorite weekday meal.
-I usually stir fry chicken and vegetables (my go-to: broccoli, snap peas, bell peppers, onions with fresh grated ginger and pressed garlic) with this simple stir fry sauce: 1/4 cup soy sauce (I use this soy sauce alternative or coconut aminos), 2 tbsp sesame oil, 2 tbsp spicy honey (you can use regular honey, we just like a little extra kick), 1 tbsp cornstarch to thicken (you can omit this, it will just be more watery/runny).
+I usually stir fry chicken and vegetables (recipe here) with this simple stir fry sauce: 1/4 cup soy sauce alternative (I use this soy sauce alternative or coconut aminos), 2 tbsp sesame oil, 2 tbsp spicy honey (you can use regular honey, we just like a little extra kick), 1 tbsp non-GMO cornstarch to thicken (you can omit this if you are sensitive to corn products, it will just be more watery/runny).
 Add ingredients into a jar with a lid and shake until thickened!
 That’s it.
 I also like to add some pineapple tidbits or mango to sweeten the whole deal.